ankithakmb/Genome-Annotation-Course/README.md

 ## Contact

-For any questions or feedback, please open an issue or contact the maintainer.
+For any questions or feedback, please open an issue or contact me

 ---